wjixiang/LinkRAG/docs/KnowledgeGraphWeaver-Reference.md

-# KnowledgeGraphWeaver Reference
+# KnowledgeBaseEditor Reference

 ## Overview
-The `KnowledgeGraphWeaver` class orchestrates the construction of knowledge graphs from documents through a multi-step pipeline:
+The `KnowledgeBaseEditor` class orchestrates the construction of knowledge graphs from documents through a multi-step pipeline:

 1. Document ingestion and storage
 2. Semantic chunking and embedding